intel/llvm/sycl/doc/design/ESIMDStatelesAccessors.md

 The stateful access style has a number of drawbacks which makes it undesirable to use in HPC application.
 The biggest one is 4Gb limitation on the surface size.
-Another one is problems with creating create data structures with nested pointer fields or double indirection on host and use them on the device.
+Another one is problems with creating data structures with nested pointer fields or double indirection on host and use them on the device.

 ## Accessor and USM pointer kernel argument passing details